sleeptoken/zettelkasten/Frameworks & basics.md

 Source: #CEHv13

-If you know yourself but no the enemy, for every victory gained, you will also suffer a defeat - Sun Tzu
+If you know yourself but not the enemy, for every victory gained, you will also suffer a defeat - Sun Tzu

 ### Classification of Attacks